 Although bats may be helpful to humans by consuming insect pests, some bats are infected with rabies.
-People and animals can get rabies from contact with a rabid bat.
-Contact with a bat includes: a bite, scratch, saliva contact to your eyes, nose, mouth or an open wound.
+People and animals can get rabies from bites and infected saliva with open wounds.

 On this page: